 I punched the cigar and the cold draw is just fine.
 I taste some mild mixture of hay, dark chocolate and raisin.
 After I lit the cigar with the last bit of butane I had left in my Ronson I taste a mild acidic and sweet coffee.
 After a quarter of an inch I taste coffee with pepper.
 The cigar name is black but the flavor is also dark.
 Slowly the cigar gets a little spicier with earthy flavors.
 After a thirds it’s still a very earthy cigar with a little lime, some salt, pepper and peanuts.
 The pepper slowly gains some strength and I also taste a faint hint of dark chocolate.
 Halfway the pepper slows down again, the peanuts have gone and I’m back to earthy and citrusy flavors with a hint of dark chocolate.
 After that the cigar slowly get more sweetness.
 At the end I taste nuts again.

 The smoke is medium thick and a bit grayish.
 The ash is beautiful, white, dense and firm.
 The draw is great.
 The cigar is medium plus bodied and flavored.
 The burn is slow and straight.
 The smoke time is two hours.

 Would I buy this cigar again?
-That would be impossible but I’ll settle for the reserva especial instead.
+Maybe, but only in the fall or winter.